CrazyRedMachine/LUFAHybridFightstick/README.md

 ### DPAD modes

-You can switch seamlessly between the 3 stick modes by pressing START+SELECT.
+You can switch seamlessly between the 3 stick modes by pressing START+SELECT+(LEFT/UP/RIGHT)

-- DPAD
+- UP: DPAD
-- Fake Left Analog (DPad is mapped to L-Analog)
+- LEFT: Fake Left Analog (DPad is mapped to L-Analog)
-- Fake Right Analog (DPad is mapped to R-Analog)
+- RIGHT: Fake Right Analog (DPad is mapped to R-Analog)

 DPAD mode is also persistent.